Welcome to Craighead Wind Farm

 The initial proposal for Craighead Wind Farm, comprised up to 12 wind turbines, with a blade tip height of 200m and a total generating capacity of up to 72MW.

-A request for a scoping opinion was submitted to the ECU in February 2023.6 In response to the opinion received in May 2023, and following feedback received from the public and statutory consultees, the decision was taken to reduce the number of wind turbines to up to 10 (generating capacity of up to 60MW).
+A request for a scoping opinion was submitted to the Scottish Ministers via the ECU in February 2023 (ECU reference: 00004738).
+In response to the opinion received from the Scottish Ministers in May 2023, and following feedback received from the public and statutory consultees, the decision was taken to reduce the number of wind turbines to up to 10 (total generating capacity of up to 60MW).

-In response to ongoing assessments and surveys, and to optimise the layout, a decision has now been made to reduce Craighead Wind Farm to 8 wind turbines, with a generating capacity of up to 48MW.
+In response to ongoing assessments and surveys, and to in response to landscape and visual effects, the decision was made to reduce Craighead Wind Farm to eight wind turbines.
+This created a narrower footprint and optimised the layout of the scheme, resulting in a total generating capacity of up to 49.6MW.

 As the generating capacity of the wind farm is between 20MW and 50MW, this is what is classed as a ‘major’ development under The Town and Country Planning (Hierarchy of Developments) (Scotland) Regulations 2009.
-Any subsequent planning application for it will be submitted to Perth and Kinross Council for determination.
+Any subsequent planning application for it will be submitted to Perth and Kinross Council, as the planning authority, for determination.

 Facts and Figures